Northern Tilea, Spring 2401

 As they feared, he had a fireball for them too – five fell screaming from the parapet as the wooden bottles on their bandoliers exploded like grenadoes.
-The survivors, veterans of several years’ service, were made of tougher stuff than the bravi, and went on loading, each vowing they would make the foe pay for the death of their comrades.
+The survivors, veterans of several years’ service, were made of tougher stuff than the bravi, and went on loading, each one vowing to make the foe pay for the death of their comrades.

 While the Pavonan attackers sent a storm of bullets and arrows bouncing off the stone walls, Captain Bramanti led his rallied bravi in good order towards the gate.

-Upon the other side, the mounted knight and his surviving swordsmen – another noblemen and the wizard amongst them too – had reached to gate and set about storming it immediately.
+Upon the other side, the mounted noble and the swordsmen – another noblemen and the wizard amongst them too – had reached to gate and set about storming it immediately.

-Along the walls the Pavonan halberdiers had also reached the wall and as the assembled peasants, labourers and apprentices of the town hurled stones at them, began laying their assault ladders against the stone.
+Along the defences, the Pavonan halberdiers had also reached the wall and as the assembled peasants, labourers and apprentices of the town hurled stones at them, they began laying their assault ladders against the battlements.

-Now the real battle began.
-The nobleman at the gate, who was no other than Lord Polcario of Pavona, son of the ruling Duke, led his swordsmen between the splintered remnants and made mincemeat of the defending brigands.
+Now the real fight began.
+The nobleman at the gate, no other than Lord Polcario of Pavona, Duke Guidobaldo’s eldest son, led his swordsmen between the splintered remnants to make mincemeat of the defending brigands.
 When they then burst through the inner gate …

 Meanwhile, as the handgunners on the wall beside the gate fought to the very last man against the halberdiers below them …

-… elsewhere the town’s defence crumbled.
-Captain Bramanti was cut down by the young Lord Polcario, after which his surviving bravi broke and fled down the main street of the town, rallying only long enough to look back at the walls and see that their cause was lost.
-The peasants were driven (almost easily) from the walls.
-They too rallied, and waving pitchforks and scythes in the air, foolishly launched a charge against the inside of the walls, no defended by halberdiers.
-The Pavonans were laughing as they struck deadly blows with their halberds and chased the peasants away for good.
+… rallying only long enough to look back at the walls and see that their cause was lost.
+The peasants were quickly driven from the walls.
+They too rallied, and, waving pitchforks and scythes in the air, even foolishly launched a charge against the halberdiers now on their own walls.
+The Pavonans laughed as their heavy blades cut deep and deadly, and continued their merriment as they chased the peasants away for good.

 Astiano had fallen.